 The phenotype produced by this gene is a shortened tail, which can look "stubby" compared to normal corns.
-Breeding trials have produced 3 generations of these snakes and shown that it is either a dominant or semidominant mutant.
-To date a short-tail X short-tail breeding trial has not been performed to determine the phenotype of homozygotes.
+Breeding trials have produced three generations of these snakes and shown that it is either a dominant or semidominant mutant.
+To date a short-tail X short-tail breeding trial has not been performed to determine the phenotype of homozygotes, but this cross is planned for 2008.

 Affected snakes generally have some small, palpable lumps (kinked/fused vertebrae) in the tail which may or may not be visible.
 The gene appears to have no effect on the health or vigor of the snake.
 These are not highly angular kinks or corkscrews, some specimens are difficult to detect since the "lumps" can be extremely subtle or nonexistent when viewing or feeling the tail.
-It should be noted that none of these specimens have shown any signs of spinal deformity in the lumbar, thoracic, or cervical vertebrae.
+It should be noted that none of these specimens have shown any signs of spinal deformity in the lumbar or thoracic, vertebrae.
 This mutant has only been shown to affect the caudal vertebrae, which are in the tail, and appears to be purely cosmetic.